railt/carbon-extension/README.md

 ## Installation

 - `composer require railt/carbon-extension`
-- Add extension to your appplication:
+- Add extension to your application:

 ```php
 use Railt\Foundation\Application;